sandialabs/suncal/doc/Manual/manual.md

 - Reverse uncertainty propagation to determine measurement uncertainty required to meet a target combined uncertainty
 - Uncertainty sweep to calculate multiple uncertainty propagations over a range of inputs
 - Reverse uncertainty sweep to calculate multiple reverse uncertainty propagations
-- Analysis of variance on a two-dimensional data set
+- Analyze measured data sets, including computation of autocorrelation and analysis of variance
 - Curve fitting, accounting for uncertainty in x and y measurements, and providing uncertainty in the output curve
 - Risk analysis for determining probability of false accept and false reject
 - T-Table calculator for determining values based on a Student's-t distribution